johanbook/docs/docs/development/tdd.md

 Advantages of using TDD are the following:

 - helps knowing then the code is good enough and stops over-engineering
+- helps creating better APIs
-- can help breaking down complex requirements.
+- can help breaking down complex requirements
+- confidence in code

 ## Workflow